ClickCease

 • File a Motion to Compel

-How the Child Support Administration Collects Back Child Support in Maryland?
+How does the Child Support Administration collect back child support in Maryland?

 Much like a collection agency, the CSA can use a wide variety of tools to collect unpaid child support (either late payments or partial payments).
 The CSA’s entire purpose is to ensure that child support gets to children.
 Because of that, they have more tools than a family law judge alone.
 Think of the CSA as the police officers of child support.
 Working in tandem, the court and the CSA can: